 There exist several models that are frequently used by the message passing community to model data communication performance[8].
-We use the Hockney model[8, 9] for its simplicity.
-Hockney model assumes the time to send a data set with n data items among two nodes is $\alpha+n\beta$, where α is the latency and β is the transmission time per data item (1/bandwidth).
-Hockney model cannot model the network congestion.
+We use the Hockney model [8, 9] for its simplicity.
+Hockney assumes the time to send a data set with n data items among two nodes is α +n β , where α is the latency and β is the transmission time per data item (1/bandwidth).
+However it cannot model the network congestion.